toolness/fancy-friday/README.md

 ### Microgame Styling

+`ff-microgame` is the class given to the top-level microgame element.
+Its background will show through on any microgames with a transparent background.

 `ff-time-bar` is the class given to the entire time bar.
 Changing its background will give a different style to the unfilled area of the time bar.
 Its height can also be changed.